smadapoosi/IKCTML/README.md

 ## To Query Our Reference

-The best performing annotation protocol from our performance testing showed an average median F1 score

 First, create a [Seurat](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) object for your data.

 Second, download our integrated reference from [Zenodo]() and upload both our reference and your data to Google Drive.